 Our commitment: Reduce energy intensity (kWh/m2) by 40% by 2030 compared to a 2013/14 baseline, for property under our management for at least two years

 Progress: Reduced portfolio energy intensity by 13.2% compared to a 2013/14 baseline

 Managing energy well is important in reducing carbon emissions and keeping us on track to hit our targets.
 It is important that we continue to deliver and operate efficient space that meets our customers’ needs and helps to keeps costs down.
 Reducing our portfolio’s energy demand also helps to relieve stress on the grid and contribute to UK energy security.

 What we’ve achieved

-We also became the first property company to sign up to EP100: a campaign challenging businesses to double their energy productivity within 25 years.
+We were the first property company to sign up to EP100: a campaign challenging businesses to double their energy productivity within 25 years.

 We are pleased that Landsec is demonstrating bold and ambitious leadership by joining EP100 and committing to double energy productivity"